billkable/dev-workflow-workshop/workshop-instructions/content/wrap.md

 You successfully:

 -   Navigated a backlog and assessed a story.
+-   Identified and evaluated some of the *Technical Debt* in the codebase.
 -   Used *feedback loops* using *Refactoring*,
     *Test Driven Development* practices with *Red/Green/Refactor*
     technique.